Scotty, beam me up…

 However, captive audience marketing is out of audience control, and no one likes to be out of control of their surroundings….so delivering an engaging and positive experience is paramount to preventing a negative reaction.

-Captive audience marketing can include elements of advertising and informing along with the reduction of frustration about waiting.
+Captive audience marketing can include elements of multi-media advertising and information delivery along with a reduction in frustration about the wait time.

 Retails stores use wait-time-to-check-out as a time to post informational signs and place merchandise in view, not solely for the purpose of sales, but also to occupy the mind, making the wait seem shorter.
 Overhead music with messaging is a proven staple in many retails stores.
 I am amazed how retail stores manage 30 or more shoppers waiting 8 minutes or more (Washington, DC) to check out and no riots break out.
-The right blend of Captive Audience Marketing is working.
+The right blend of Captive Audience and Multi-media advertising is working for them just like it’ll work for you.

 Businesses use video screens along with strategically placed signs and brochures to engage waiting customers.
 These elements coupled with overhead music can provide an unobtrusive, yet informational waiting experience.
 Overhead audio can also provide music, marketing messages and masking to protect the privacy of conversations.
 In addition to the attention given to those visibly waiting customers, custom designed audio programs play to customers who call in and are waiting on hold.